pechorka/async-archetucture/initial_architecture.md

 ### API

+Accounting api:
-1) Balance for given day for all users
+1) Balance for given day for all users (for cronjob)
-2) Add log
+2) Add log (for cronjob and task service)
-3) Balance for specified user
+3) Balance for regular user for today (to render dashboard for regular user)
-4) Stats for all users or for specified user, depending on request
+4) Balance for top manager for today (to render dashboard for regular user, for admin and for analytics)
+5) Audit log for regular user with infinite scroll (to render dashboard for regular user)
+6) Audit log for top manager with infinite scroll (to render dashboard for admin user) Analytics api:
+1) Count users with balance below zero
+2) Most expensive task for given period: day, week, month

 ### Cron job